Alan01252/devops-ansible-training-repo/README.md

 	`ssh -p 2020 -i ~/.ssh/id_rsa_insecure app-admin@127.0.0.1`
 - You should now be inside the box, awesome exit it `exit`
+- You'll now need to get SSH working in some way, you can either add a property to the file called "stage" or add the private key generated earlier to your ssh-agent.
+These have been left as an exercise for the reader
 - Run playbook
 	`ansible-playbook site.yml -i stage`